 The books transported her into new worlds and introduced her to amazing people who lived exciting lives.
 She went on olden-day sailing ships with Joseph Conrad.
 She went to Africa with Ernest Hemingway and to India with Rudyard Kipling.
 She travelled all over the world while sitting in her little room in an English village.Roald Dahl, Matilda

 When you study English at Caterham School, we hope that this is what your English lessons will be: exciting, adventurous, challenging and mind-expanding.

 Of course, we arm our students with the skills to perform at their very best in English and across the wider curriculum, but we aim to make sure that everyone’s experience of English is an enriching one.
-Even when teaching GCSE and A Level, we try to make the study of English fun and creative through workshops, author visits, theatre trips and academic seminars from university professors.
+Indeed, it is the department’s ethos that students will leave the school as better human beings, through the study of English.

 The English Department is made up of a number of deeply committed teachers who love their subject and have high expectations of the students they teach.

 Mr Nicholas Crombie BA (Hons), Head of English

 Nick joined Caterham in 2016 as Second in Department, after completing five years at Repton School, Derbyshire.
 After two years in the role, he was privileged to be asked to step up and lead a thriving and committed team in the teaching of a subject he loves.
 He balances his time in English with coaching the U15A team for both cricket and rugby.
 Nick is in charge of the enrichment programme for our students which sees him run the weekly Junior and Senior Literary Societies, the Upper Sixth Form Revision Clinics and Coursework Clinics for the GCSE cohort.
 He also supports Dr Gray in her ‘English at University’ sessions.

 Ms Hannah Wildsmith MA, Second in Charge of English